Updated April 6, 2026

 This step alone makes such a difference.
 All my hinges were builder-grade gold – and I painted them black in minutes.
 Seriously, this might be the easiest upgrade interior doors trick that exists.

 With the primer dry, it’s time to figure out where your trim boxes go.
-There’s no wrong answer here – I went with two rectangular frames, one on the upper half of the door (larger) and one on the lower half (smaller).
+There’s no wrong answer here – the beauty of this method is that you can upgrade interior doors of any size or proportion and it’ll look intentional either way.
 Here’s exactly how I mapped mine:

 Your exact measurements will vary based on door height – just keep the proportions consistent and you’ll be fine.
 I have a skinnier door in one of my hallways and you can see below in the picture how narrow I made the trim.